Planning, Research and Organizational Development

 State DataMart.
 The DataMart provides a variety of reports in the general areas of Students and Headcount, Courses, Student Services, Outcomes, and Faculty and Staff.
 The data is obtained from the college’s semi-annual MIS data submission and includes system-wide reports as well as those for each college in the system.

 Salary Surfer.
-This new tool provides information about the wages of students completing a degree or certificate three years after they complete.
+This tool provides information about the wages of students completing a degree or certificate three years after they complete.
 Students that transfer are not included.
 Since the data is obtained through the state Employment Development Department (EDD), many completers are excluded because their wages are not reported to the state of California for unemployment insurance.